ikerepeks/LabSSE3151_RollDice/README.md

-# lab4sse3151_shakir
+# Roll Dice

-Lab exercise Flutter project for Mobile Apps Development by Shakir 193908
+Lab exercise Flutter project for Mobile Apps Development by Shakir 193908 </br>
+Flutter apps that change the dice image and produce sound when button is clicked

 ## Getting Started